EC-Release/sdk/news/weekly.md

 2. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
 (Puja)
 3. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
 (Puja)

-#### EC 2.x
-1. [DTEC-186](https://ge-dw.aha.io/features/DTEC-186) Continue SDC Training series on daily basis.
-Document/KT the usage of SDC/Unified WebApp APIs by the demo of ML Portal & EC Portal integrations.
-(Team)
-2. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
-(Puja)
-3. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
-(Puja)

 ### EC Team Update (2021.10.20)
 #### Ops Supports: